On the Limits of Topological Data Analysis for Statistical Inference: Discussion

 \section{Discussion}

-In this work we have studied the framework of topological inference through the lens of classical statistical theory.
-In the parametric setup, we have investigated cases when the parameters of the statistical model are not asymptotically identifiable based on their asymptotic limit in the thermodynamic regime.
+In this work, we have studied the framework of topological inference through the lens of classical statistical theory.
+In the parametric setup, we have investigated cases when the parameters of the statistical model are not sufficient for statistical inference based on their asymptotic limit in the thermodynamic regime.
 In our case, this is analogous to the property of \betaequivalence{}.
-We have characterized several conditions under which a parametric family of distributions admits \betaequivalence{}.
-When the distributions share an algebraic structure, we are able to describe necessary and sufficient conditions under which asymptotic identifiability fails.
-In the absence of the underlying algebraic structure, we have shown that when the distributions satisfy certain Jacobian constraints, they admit \betaequivalence{}.
-Lastly, in the absence of any of the above, if the distributions are stochastically regular (as is most often the case), we have shown that if the density function shares a certain geometry with its associated score function, then \betaequivalence{} follows.
+We have characterized several conditions under which a parametric family of distributions admits \Fequivalence{}, which also guarantees \betaequivalence{}.
+When the distributions share an algebraic structure, we are able to describe necessary and sufficient conditions under which this asymptotic identifiability fails.
+In the absence of the underlying algebraic structure, we have shown that when the distributions satisfy a certain Jacobian constraint, they admit \Fequivalence{}.
+Lastly, in the absence of any of the above, when the distributions are stochastically regular (as is most often the case), we have shown that if the density function shares a certain geometry with its gradient, then \Fequivalence{} follows.